RedCircle Podcast Review: Pricing & Features in 2023

 - Can’t record or edit through the platform: You’ll need to use an external recording and editing tool as there’s no way to do so within the platform.

-- Big cut: RedCircle takes a significant cut of your earnings, so you won’t be making as much money as possible with other platforms.
+- Big cut: RedCircle takes significant earnings, so you won’t make as much money as possible with other platforms.

 - Only supports MP3 and M4A files: You can only upload audio files in the MP3 or M4A format.